Cotton candy macarons of your dreams! Beautifully marbled macaron shells filled with cotton candy flavored Swiss meringue buttercream.

 - To prepare dry ingredients, sift together almond flour and powdered sugar twice.
 Note: If you have up to 2 tablespoons of chunky dry ingredients left in the sifter, you don’t have to replace it.
 Simply discard those chunky bits.

-- If you’re making colored shells, add gel food coloring when the meringue reaches soft peaks.
+- If you’re making colored shells, add gel food coloring at soft peak stage.
+Check out this marbled macaron tutorial.

 - To make batter, sift almond flour mixture into the meringue.
 Using a silicone spatula, fold the dry ingredients into the meringue until fully incorporated.
 Then continue to fold the batter until it’s runny enough to draw a figure eight.
 To test, take a small amount of batter and drop it into the bowl.
 If the small peaks dissolve into the batter on its own in about 10 seconds, the batter is ready.
 If not, fold couple more times and test again.
 Be careful not to over-fold the batter.
 (TIP: Making french macarons is all about the technique.
 This is one of the most crucial step.
 Let me try to describe the folding motion as best as I can: run the spatula clockwise from the bottom, up around the sides and cut the batter in half.
 If you’re beginner macaron-baker, I suggest to count every fold.
 It takes roughly about 50 folds to reach the proper consistency.
 After 50 folds, start testing the batter, and continue testing after every couple folds.)